Search the Health Library

 Preventing ACL Tears: 4 Tips for Women and Girls

-Sports injury prevention isn’t a one-stop shop when it comes to male and female athletes, especially for injuries like ACL tears that are four to eight times more common among women than men.
+Sports injury prevention isn’t a one-stop shop when it comes to male and female athletes, especially for injuries like ACL tears, which are four to eight times more common among women than men.
 Women’s sports medicine expert and orthopaedic surgeon Miho Tanaka provides four tips for women to help prevent this common injury from occurring.

 Request an Appointment